DHANIA KUZHAMBU- A NO ONION NO GARLIC KUZHAMBU WITH CORIANDER SEEDS. VEGAN. GLUTEN FREE.

 Recipe For Dhania Kuzhambu

-- Sesame oil (Indian Nalla Ennai) 3 tbsp
+- 3 tablespoon Sesame oil Indian Nalla Ennai

 - Soak the tamarind in hot water for ten mins.

-- In the meanwhile, heat a pan with 1 tsp oil.
+- In the meanwhile, heat a pan with 1 teaspoon oil.

 - Fry coriander seeds, cumin, peppercorns and dry red chilies on medium flame till fragrant and golden.